 Factual error: All the Cisco VoIP phones seen in the film have the booting Cisco logo on them and would not work due to no connection.

 Factual error: In the scene where Admiral Kimmel is inspecting the crew of the battleship an aide comes up with a message to send some ships to the Atlantic.
 Admiral Kimmel starts complaining about the orders.
 No Admiral would ever do this especially in front of enlisted men.
 In fact he was placed in charge of the Pacific fleet when his predecessor complained about moving the fleet from San Diego to Pearl Harbor.

-Factual error: There are a lot of comments about the Harrier (technically speaking it is an AV-8B, a slightly different aircraft) flown by Arnold Schwarzenegger, but everyone's missed the obvious one.
-The terrorist with the AK47 is unaware of the fact that a Harrier is hovering just outside the window until he slowly turns and see it there.
+Factual error: The terrorist with the AK47 is unaware of the fact that a Harrier is hovering just outside the window until he slowly turns and see it there.
 He does a double take when he sees the Harrier just five metres away!
 A Harrier is an incredibly loud aircraft; you can hear them from three kilometers away.
 At that range the floor would shake with the noise and he would have been in no doubt whatever that he had been under attack for some time.